airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/manage-schema-changes.md

  To manually refresh the source schema:

- 1. On the [Airbyte Cloud](http://cloud.airbyte.com) dashboard, click **Connections** and then click the connection you want to refresh.
+ 1. In the Airbyte UI, click **Connections** and then click the connection you want to refresh.

  2. Click the **Replication** tab.